 "The most contrarian thing of all is not to oppose the crowd, but to think for yourself."
-Peter Thiel

-The biggest risk, looking forward, must be complacency.
-Markets have moved from extreme fear to full-on elation in less than nine months.
-This is disconcerting and there are plenty of signs of hubris, excess and pro-cyclical thinking, from SPACs to the absolute conviction that central banks have got our backs.
+Peter Thiel in less than nine months.
+This is disconcerting and there are plenty of signs of hubris, excess and pro-cyclical thinking, from SPACs1 to the absolute conviction that central banks have got our backs.
 Client tolerance for relative underperformance, despite strong absolute gains, has also declined.
 These are all, in our experience, general signs that we should be rather careful.